PRIME-TU-Delft/Open-LA-Applets/README.md

 ## Applet static renders

 It's possible to also access static PNG renders of the applets by going to `/static` after the applet URL.
-Additionaly, the query parameter `qr` can be set to `true` to also show a QR code with a link to the interactive applet.
+Additionaly, the query parameter `qr` can be set to `true` to display a QR code with a link to the interactive applet.

+Generating static renders of applets is done by Playwright and can be triggered by running `pnpm screenshots` after building the project or together by running `pnpm build:with-screenshots`.